gdsfactory/gdsfactory/README.md

 ### Docker container

-Alternatively, one may use the pre-built Docker image from [hub.docker.com/r/joamatab/gdsfactory](https://hub.docker.com/r/joamatab/gdsfactory) or build it yourself with:
+As an alternative, you can use the pre-built Docker image from [hub.docker.com/r/joamatab/gdsfactory](https://hub.docker.com/r/joamatab/gdsfactory) or build it yourself with:

 ```bash
 docker build -t joamatab/gdsfactory .
 ```

-For example, VS Code supports development inside a container, see [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers) for details.
+For instance, VS Code supports development inside a container.
+See [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers) for details.

 ## Plugins

-We maintain gdsfactory plugins in the [separate package](https://github.com/gdsfactory/gplugins) These plugins enable interfaces with different tools, and you might need to install some of them separately.
+We maintain gdsfactory plugins in a [separate package](https://github.com/gdsfactory/gplugins) These plugins enable interfaces with different tools, and you might need to install some of the tools separately.
 For more details, please visit the [gplugins documentation](https://gdsfactory.github.io/gplugins/).

 ## Getting started